 Those who wish to socially distance will be allowed to do so.
 St Anthony’s will accommodate this by designating the Lady Chapel as an area where 1m+ social distancing will be maintained.
 We suggest that parishioners who want to use this facility enter and leave the church by the side door.

-Fr Mark and the Pastoral Team wish to:
+Fr Mark and the Pastoral Team wish to reiterate that:

 Mass times and church opening.